colonyengine/colony/devref/DEVREF-lexicon.md

-- **texture-map**: A set of (usually) image data (which may include hierarchical mipmaps, individual image slices of a voxel, or other aggregate forms) associated that comprise a 1d, 2d, 3d, and cube-map image.
+- **texture-map**: A set of (usually) image data (which may include hierarchical mipmaps, individual image slices of a voxel, or other aggregate forms) that comprise a 1d, 2d, 3d, or cube-map image.

-- **texture object**: Data on the GPU representing a texture.
+- **texture object**: Data in the GPU memory representing a texture.
 It is constructed, manipulated, and destroyed by the GPU driver API (such as OpenGL, Vulkan, etc).